xaviercrochet/curriculum-mgmt/README.md

 - Upload files to Amazon s3
 - Add main attribute to Catalog (to specify the one we have to use)
 - Add Time attribute to course, to specify wich semester he's dispensed
+- Add custom view for programs & student_programs (to not allow student to delete courses)